Click/tap on a link in the contents table below to jump to the relevant section.

-You can also “right-click” and choose to add to your device too.
+Instead of dragging and dropping, you can also do a “two-finger-tap on your mouse pad”, or “right-click” on your mouse, and choose to add to your device too.

 When you disconnect your device, your music will be on available on your iPhone or iPad.

-There is an Apple tutorial with screenshots showing exactly how to do this here on the Apple support site.
+There is also an Apple tutorial you can look at.
+It also has screenshots showing how to transfer music from Music to your device.
+Find it here on the Apple support site.

-If you have any difficulty downloading your files, or require a new download link please contact us using this form and we’ll get back to you within 8 hours (usually much quicker!)
+If you have further difficulty downloading your files, or require a new download link, please contact us using this form and we’ll get back to you within 8 hours (usually much quicker!)